Town of Mahone Bay

 Councillor Simone Chia-Kangata

 Originally from Singapore, Simone spent her high school years in Mahone Bay; lived and worked around the world, and returned to Mahone Bay in 2010.
 She has a Master’s degree in Public Policy and Public Administration from Concordia University and a Bachelor’s degree in International Development Studies from McGill University.
 Her work experience spans the Canadian public sector and international NGO sector.
-She is currently the owner/operator of a small business in Mahone Bay.
+Simone is a Project Manager at the Resilience Research Centre, Dalhousie University and is the owner-operator of a retail business in Mahone Bay.
 Simone chairs the Mahone Bay and Area Refugee Sponsorship Group and was also actively involved in the Mahone Bay Playground Committee.
 Simone is married and has two young daughters.

 Councillor Joseph Maxwell Feeney